gdevgproject/fast-react-pizza/README.md

 - **prettier**: A code formatter.
 - **eslint-config-prettier**: Disables ESLint rules that conflict with Prettier.
 - **eslint-plugin-prettier**: Adds Prettier rules to ESLint.
+- **prettier-plugin-tailwindcss**: A Prettier plugin that automatically sorts Tailwind CSS classes in a logical and consistent order.

 ## Step 2: Configure ESLint for Code Standardization